 Speaking of Ukraine, outsourcing SaaS application development to a vendor from this country might well be the optimal choice in terms of the quality-cost ratio.
 Ukrainians share the Western business values, are educated and hard-working, and live in a time zone that’s reasonable for clients from both the EU and the US.

 If you choose to entrust your project to a SaaS development company, make sure they have relevant experience and know what they’re doing from personal experience.
-You don’t have to look far, though,—Relevant is an outsourcing vendor with seven years of SaaS development experience.
+You don’t have to look far, though,—Relevant is an outsourcing vendor with eight years of SaaS development experience.
 Our clients include high-growth SaaS companies from around the world, including:

 Whenever you decide to add your name to the list, contact our experts.
 They will be happy to help you build a SaaS application your users will love and you’ll be proud of.